hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 ### Connections Overview

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px;"> <b>Caution:</b>
-If you plan to customize the connections, you must do that before you complete the steps on the Complete Install page.
+If you plan to customize the connections, you must do that before you complete the steps on the Complete Install panel.
 For details, see the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install-overview">Complete Install Overview</a>.
 After that, the Connections dialogs are read-only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.